Research

 Question this chart answers: How do current BLS growth projections and median pay compare across a small set of occupations relevant to the AI labor-market debate?

-Every point on this chart comes from the current BLS Occupational Outlook Handbook.
-It is a compact comparison chart, not a proprietary displacement model.
+Every row on this comparison chart comes from the current BLS Occupational Outlook Handbook.
+It favors mobile readability and explicit values over a modeled visual abstraction.

 Positive growth outlook